 Next, lay your ingredients over the wasabi, diagonally from the top left corner of the nori to the bottom right corner of the rice.

-When you roll the temaki sushi, bring the bottom left corner of the rice (1) to the top right corner (2) so that the two shorter edges (red dotted lines) of the "rice triangle" meet.
-Make sure not to add fillings to these corners and edges otherwise it will become difficult to roll.
+When you roll the temaki sushi, bring the bottom left corner of the rice (1) to the top right corner (2) so that the two shorter edges (red dotted lines) of the “rice triangle” meet.
+Make sure not to add fillings to these corners and edges; otherwise, it will become difficult to roll.

 Once you've folded the triangle, you will be able to roll the rest of the nori sheet around the back to make a cone shape.

-Try and make the corners match up (1 and 2) so that the final shape is beautiful and neat.
+Make the corners match up (1 and 2) so that the final shape is beautiful and neat.

 Once it's rolled, dip it in soy sauce, eat and enjoy!

-1. Salmon and avocado
+1. Salmon & Avocado

-- Sashimi grade salmon or smoked salmon
+- Sashimi-grade salmon or smoked salmon

 - Avocado